Huberdoggy/growthgenie/growthgenie/README.md

 *(If using Replit, click the green Run button.)*

 This is a layered build.
 See commit notes or comments for each phase.

+> 🔐 Curious how the model actually interprets trait sliders?
+> That magic lives behind the curtain for now — but the interface is yours to remix.